CaspyCodes/Updated-Iris-Bot/README.md

 This is an old project I guess when I was hosting it on Heruko so it has the name Iris but I have a new bot that's a lot better so I don't need this one.

 Use it as a reference or learning experience I suppose.

+PS. there're some thing things that don't work for example Giveaway never got around to fixing it.